nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Deleting a student

-1. Deleting a student from the current students list.
+1. Deleting a student from Class Manager.

    1. Test case: `delete s/STUDENT_NUMBER`<br>
       Expected: STUDENT_NUMBER is a valid Student Number that exists in the Class Manager.
 The student with STUDENT_NUMBER is deleted from the list.
 Details of the deleted student shown in the result display box.

-2. Deleting a student that is not in the current students list.
+2. Deleting a student that is not in Class Manager.

    1. Test case: `delete s/vnqvq1924`<br>
       Expected: No student is deleted.
 Student Number error details shown in the result display box.

 3. Deleting a student with an invalid student number.